sriramdasbalaji/AzureDevOpsProjects/dotnet/readme.md

-# Create a CI/CD pipeline for Java with the Azure DevOps Project
+# Create a CI/CD pipeline for .NET with the Azure DevOps Project

 ## Overview